Back to Blog

 At 100 minutes per month, most AI receptionist plans absorb the usage within their base allocation, keeping bills predictable.
 The exceptions are Dialzara (60-minute base) and per-call platforms where billing depends on call count rather than duration.

-At this tier, AIRA looks like the obvious winner on price, but its 30-call Starter cap means a business receiving more than one call per day is already paying overage.
+At this tier, AIRA and UpFirst look like the obvious winners on sticker price, but their 30-call Starter cap means a business receiving more than one call per day is already paying $1.50-per-call overage.
 Trillet and Rosie both sit at $49 with no overage math required.
+Phonely's free tier (100 minutes at $0) is the genuine low-cost option here if you can live without compliance certifications.
 For a deeper look at how pricing models create unexpected bills, see AI Receptionist Pricing Models Explained.

 Cost Comparison at 200 Minutes per Month